ibexa/documentation-developer/docs/guide/solr.md

 ### Configuring Slave for replication

-You have to edit the same file on the slave server, and put the code bellow:
+You have to edit the same file on the slave server, and put the code below:

 ```xml
 <requestHandler name="/replication" class="solr.ReplicationHandler">